 How is a 401K Handled in Divorce?

 Divorce settlements can be excruciating.
 They often last an extended period of time and lead to an excess amount of stress and confusion.
 There’s a lot to know about what you or your soon-to-be ex is entitled to in a divorce.
 One major question that prevails through divorce hearings is how a 401K is handled.
 A 401K is a retirement savings plan that is sponsored by an employer.
 Employees can add contributions to this automatically through their payroll at work.
 Traditionally, these funds are not taxed until the employee withdraws the retirement money.
 The thing about 401K’s and divorce is that your spouse is legally entitled to a portion – or all – of your benefits in a settlement.
 In most cases, you must find a way to fairly split the funds.
 If you understand the process, your rights, and your legal options, you should be able to reasonably split or divide your 401K.
-If you have questions about how your 401k will be handled, contact attorney Michelle Cimino for a free consultation.
+If you have questions about how your 401k will be handled, contact attorney Michelle Cimino for a confidential consultation.
 Recognized as one of the top divorce lawyers in Rochester, NY, let her 20+ years of experience work for you.

 Know Your Plan